weaverryan/sfThemePlugin/README.markdown

 by appending `?sf_theme=theme_name` to the end of any url.

 This will set a user attribute so that you can browse your entire site with this theme.
-To unset the user attribute, simply append `?sf_theme=` to the end of your url (without any theme name).
+To clar the user attribute, simply append `?sf_theme=clear` to the end of your url.

 ### Advanced theming using an event